 Akhaltsikhe is a small town that is more than a thousand years old.
 It passed through numerous hands, the most recent ones being the Ottomans then the Russians.
 The recent reconstruction of its Rabati fortress has been its main draw.

-In the 5th century, the Georgian tsar was hunting when he suddenly he saw a pheasant.
-The tsar sent his falcon to catch it, but both birds disappeared.
+In the 5th century, the Georgian king was hunting when he suddenly he saw a pheasant.
+The king sent his falcon to catch it, but both birds disappeared.
 While pursuing them, he found the birds boiled in a hot spring gushing from under the ground.
-Dumbfounded the tsar ordered a city to be built on that very site - "tbili" means warm, in reference to the hot spring.
+Dumbfounded the king ordered a city to be built on that very site - "tbili" means warm, in reference to the hot spring.
 Hence Tbilisi was born, at least according to the legend.
 Nowadays Tbilisi is a city that harmoniously combines historical and modern features, while the rich sulfuric springs are still there - you'll know you're close to them when you can smell a "rotten eggs" like scent.

 Borjomi is a small town home to a natural spring that is famous for its mineral water.
 Apparently, in the early XV century, the daughter of the Russian Tsar was cured after drinking Borjomi water; hence making the water famous for its rumoured healing properties.
 The main Borjomi source is situated in Borjomi Central Park where everybody can come fill up or have a drink.
 The water is rich in sulfur, which explains the tangy taste.